Ayya48822/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that change current user to user betty
+script to change hello to user betty